HenrikJoreteg/getconfig/README.md

 ### Why, what, how?
 This little config reader uses the `NODE_ENV` environment variable to determine the execution environment we're in and then reads a file that matches that name.

-It will then look for a config file with the corresponding name at the root of your project.
+It will then look for a config file with the corresponding name in the same folder as the entry point of your current application.
+In most cases, that's the root of your project.

 You can set your environment to whatever you want, but we color these nicely: